BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-custom-business-logic.md

 # Custom Business Logic Implementation

-CosmicSyncCore allows you to extend its functionality by implementing custom business logic.
+CivicBase allows you to extend its functionality by implementing custom business logic.
 This enables you to create tailored behaviors for your specific application needs.

 ## Custom Validators